khadija267/KNN-Implementation/README.md

     Iris Virginica

 ## How KNN works:
-as any classification algorithm it takes input some data and use the data to determine which class (category) this piece of data belongs to.
+As any classification algorithm it takes input some data and use the data to determine which class (category) this piece of data belongs to.
-The idea behind a KNN classifier is pretty simple: Given a training set X∈ℝN×D and y∈ℤN, we predict the label of a new point x∈ℝD as the label of the majority of its "K nearest neighbor" (hence the name KNN) by some distance measure (e.g the Euclidean distance).
+The idea: Given a training set X∈ℝN×D and y∈ℤN, we predict the label of a new point x∈ℝD as the label of the majority of its "K nearest neighbor" (hence the name KNN) by some distance measure (e.g the Euclidean distance).
 Here, N is the number of data points in the dataset, and D is the dimensionality of the data.